MarRist/20-Newsgroups-predictions/README.md

 ## **2. Feature Extraction**

 After the feature vectorization step, the raw text data was cleaned from numbers, URLs links, and punctuation.
-Moreover, words such as "the", known as stop words were also removed from the corpus.
-Furthermore, 11,000 features with the highest chi-square score were extracted using the SelectKBest() procedure in scikit-learn.
+Moreover, stop words were also removed from the corpus.
+Furthermore, 11,000 features with the highest chi-square score were extracted using [SelectKBest()](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.SelectKBest.html).
 This was done by computing chi-squared stats between each non-negative feature and each class for features in the range of (1000, 88000) while calculating the train and validation accuracy using the multinomial naive bayes classifier with 10-fold cross-validation.
 Finally, the feature dimension was reduced to 11,000 features which have reduced the computation time of the classifiers.

 ## **3. Parameter Tuning**